-Supervisors: Amanda Wheeler Ph.D. & Jennifer Gay, LMFT
+Supervisor: Amanda Wheeler Ph.D.

 MEN AND MASCULINITY ROTATION

-This program will provide the intern with an opportunity to increase their understanding of masculinity and masculine identity through increased face-to-face experience with masculine-identified clients, scholarly reading regarding prominent masculine identity theories and clinical considerations, and relevant consultation or outreach experiences.
+Program Description: This program will provide the intern with an opportunity to increase their understanding of masculinity and masculine identity through increased face-to-face experience with masculine-identified clients, scholarly reading regarding prominent masculine identity theories and clinical considerations, and relevant consultation or outreach experiences.

-- Individual therapy supervision: 1 hour
+Individual therapy supervision: 1 hour

-- Individual clients/couples: 3 hours
+Individual clients/couples: 3 hours

-- Outreach/Liaisonship Experiences: 0.5 hours (average)
+Outreach/Liaisonship Experiences: 0.5 hours (average)

-- Total: 4.5 hours
+Total: 4.5 hours per week

 Supervision/Training: 1 hours weekly for supervision of individual clients, discussion of scholarly readings, and supervision of outreach/liaisonship experiences

 SUPERVISION SPECIALTY ROTATION